YoelMarcelSiregar/Three.js-3D-Text/README.md

 ![image](https://github.com/Imagineer99/Three.js-3D-Text/assets/130007945/2a667e15-e706-4536-8105-0e7c0d800cad)

-This code is a stylized 3D text scene and camera animation with Three.js.
+This code is a stylized interactive 3D text scene and camera animation with Three.js.

 Created with CodeSandbox